 - Longer lasting: Gets more shots (700 versus 440) out of a single battery charge.

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The review scores listed above should be treated with care, though.
+The assessments were made in relation to similar cameras of the same technological generation.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons